mozilla/ichnaea/docs/metrics.rst

 Ichnaea emits statsd-compatible metrics using markus_, if the ``STATSD_HOST`` is configured (see :ref:`the config section <config>`).
 Metrics use the the tags extension, which add queryable dimensions to the metrics.
 In development, the metrics are displayed with the logs.
-In production, metrics are stored in an InfluxDB_ database, and can be displayed as graphs with Grafana_.
+In production, the metrics are stored in an InfluxDB_ database, and can be displayed as graphs with Grafana_.

 .. _markus: https://markus.readthedocs.io/en/latest/
 .. _InfluxDB: https://docs.influxdata.com/influxdb/v1.8/